• StarPure Gel Recovery Kit (Membrane Column Method)

 9. Centrifuge at 12000 rpm for 2 min to remove residual ethanol.

-10. Place the adsorption column in a new collection tube, add 50-100 μL of elution solution (TE or deionized water) to the middle part of the adsorption membrane, leave it at room temperature for 2-5 minutes, centrifuge it at 12,000 rpm for 2 minutes, collect the plasmid solution into a centrifuge tube, and store the DNA at -20℃ or use it immediately.
+10. Place the adsorption column in a new collection tube, add 50-100 μL of elution buffer (TE or deionized water) to the middle part of the adsorption membrane, leave it at room temperature for 2-5 minutes, centrifuge at 12,000 rpm for 2 minutes, collect the plasmid solution into a centrifuge tube, and store the DNA at -20℃ or use it immediately.

 Download